stanford-oval/genie-toolkit/po/perform_translations/README.md

 This python script helps generate a translated template to work on to speed up the translation workflow.
 It generates a file $language.po.new that you can fix up and then rename to $language.po.
 In order to use this translator template generator you will want to run this to install the "polib" and "dl-translate" modules.
+Make sure GNU gettext utilities are installed!

 ```